 A not so common species throughout Belgium.

-Adults of Acronicta cuspis, Acronicta tridens and Acronicta psi cannot be safely distinguished from each other, except by reference of the genitalia.
-Allthough larvae of these species are quiet different and are easy to identify as species.
+Adults of Acronicta cuspis, Acronicta tridens and Acronicta psi cannot be safely distinguished from each other, except by reference to the genitalia.
+Although larvae of these species are quite different and are easy to identify as species.

-The adults fly in two generations a year: from mid April onwards till begin of September.
+The adults fly in two generations a year: from mid-April till the beginning of September.